onikienko/jetBrains-ukrainian-dictionary/readme.md

 Ukrainian spellchecking dictionary for jetBrains IDEs family.
-Tested with WebStorm 9 and 10 but have to work with every jetBrains IDE (PhpStorm, PyCharm etc)
+Tested with WebStorm but should work with all jetBrains IDE (PhpStorm, PyCharm etc)

 Based on [Hunspell/Aspell for Ukrainian](http://sourceforge.net/projects/ispell-uk/)